hyperspy/hyperspy/doc/user_guide/tools.rst

 Rebinning
 ^^^^^^^^^

-The :py:meth:`~.signal.Signal.rebin` method rebins data down to a size determined by the user.
+The :py:meth:`~.signal.Signal.rebin` method rebins data in place down to a size determined by the user.

 Folding and unfolding
 ^^^^^^^^^^^^^^^^^^^^^